 It is AUS policy to maintain master's theses and PhD dissertations in the AUS Archives and to make them available to other students and scholars.
 The AUS Library is responsible for the archiving of the master's theses and PhD dissertations.
-Detailed procedures and requirements for submitting master's theses and PhD dissertations to the AUS Library and Archives are outlined in the Office of Graduate Studies Policies and Procedures document iLearn and accessible using the following path: iLearn-Community-Office of Research-Institutional Review Board (IRB).
+Detailed procedures and requirements for submitting master's theses and PhD dissertations to the AUS Library and Archives are outlined in the Graduate Studies Policies and Procedures document

 AUS also has a stringent policy regarding research involving humans as subjects.
-Detailed information on such research activities may be found on
+Detailed information on such research activities may be found on iLearn and accessible using the following path: iLearn-Community-Research Services-Institutional Review Board (IRB).